robin-ede/open-muse/README.md

 ### Models

-At the momemnt we support following models:
+At the moment we support following models:
 - `MaskGitTransformer` - The main transformer model from the paper.
 - `MaskGitVQGAN` - The VQGAN model from the [maskgit](https://github.com/google-research/maskgit) repo.
 - `VQGANModel` - The VQGAN model from the [taming transformers](https://github.com/CompVis/taming-transformers) repo.